 So if you're thinking about a new profession, you can take the salary potential into consideration.

-Some careers, like teaching, will probably never get you over the $70,000-a-year mark, while other careers have a base salary of $90,000.
-According to the list of the best jobs of 2014 compiled by Careercast, mathematicians, actuaries, and computer engineers make more than $90,000 on average.
+Some careers, like teaching, will be very difficult to get you over the $70,000-a-year mark, while other careers have a base salary of $90,000.
+According to the list of the best jobs compiled by Careercast, mathematicians, actuaries, and computer engineers make more than $90,000 on average.

 Making a major career shift may require extra schooling, certification, or new skills, but with some effort, you can be on a more lucrative career path.
 It's never a bad thing to invest in learning, and it's much easier to switch careers in your 20s than later in life.

 6. Do something that you enjoy

 But don't switch jobs just because of the potential paycheck (becoming an actuary isn't for everyone, after all).
 If you truly like what you do now, you should be able to reach your full earnings potential.

 According to psychology professor Shigehiro Oishi, who wrote The Psychological Wealth of Nations: Do Happy People Make a Happier Society, happy workers are more energetic, more productive, miss work less, and are better liked by their supervisors, which makes it more likely that they will find professional success.